SIM-xidian/Hybrid-View-Self-supervised-Framework-for-Automatic-Modulation-Recognition/Readme.md

 1. Prepare the data:
-   1. Download the RML2016a dataset.
+   1. Download the RML2016a dataset (or other datasets).
    2. Run the generate_CWTdataset.ipynb file to generate the CWTdata.pkl.
 3. Pre-trained Model:
    1. Get into the Pretrain folder.